 Phase 1 Construction

-The Notice to Proceed for Phase 1 construction has been issued by the City of Dallas and construction officially began on November 29th!
-You will see that dirt is moving in the area by Farrington and the channel (near Mama's Daughters' Diner).
+The Notice to Proceed for Phase 1 construction was issued by the City of Dallas and construction officially began on November 29, 2012.
+We now have a bridge at Sylvan Avenue (close to Irving Boulevard) and further work has been done on the 2.5 miles along the old river channel.
+Various sections have been paved and other sections are being leveled.
 After years of hard work, along with the dedication and determination of friends, supporters and contributors, the time has finally come...we're building our trail!

-The Trinity Strand Trail contract for Phase 1 was awarded to RoeschCo Construction and approved by the Dallas City Council on September 12th.
+The Trinity Strand Trail contract for Phase 1 was awarded to RoeschCo Construction and approved by the Dallas City Council on September 12, 2012.
 Using funds from our NCTCOG grant and city bond financing, we have funded construction for this portion of the trail.
 Phase 1 construction consists of 2.5 miles of concrete trail along the old Trinity River channel, traveling from the intersection of Oak Lawn Avenue and Stemmons Freeway to Farrington Street.
 This path winds through the Dallas Design District and extends near the Southwestern Medical District.
 Each piece of property on Phase 1 has been generously donated to the City by area landowners.
+Construction on this phase should be completed by Spring 2014.

 Soft Surface Design